pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Custom Layouts] Deprecated Class `ClassLayoutDefinitionManager` and constant `PIMCORE_CUSTOMLAYOUT_DIRECTORY`.
 - [Workflows] Deprecated classes Pimcore\Model\Workflow, Pimcore\Model\Workflow\Dao, Pimcore\Model\Workflow\Listing\Dao and Pimcore\Model\Workflow\Listing.
 Please check the documentation on how to work with workflows: [Workflow Management](../../07_Workflow_Management/README.md).
+- [Exception] `MissingDependencyException` has been deprecated and will be removed in Pimcore 11.

 ## 10.4.2
 - When maintenance mode is active, all commands are prevented from starting (not just commands inheriting from `AbstractCommand`).